timolek/D2D-Docker/README.md

 This container has a PHP implementation with Apache.
 It consists of two parts the: the source files of the data2documents project and the .rdf files of your website.

-A copy of the data2documents source files can be found at the project website: http://data2documents.org.
+A copy of the data2documents source files can be found at the project website: http://data2documents.org or add https://github.com/data2documents.

 Furthermore, you also can find an example of a .htaccess file on the project website.
 Which is needed to re-route all requests to the d2d source files.